Discover What Our Customers

 - You have three investment properties, rather than four.

 - You own more than four properties, but three or fewer are mortgaged.

 If you are considered an eligible portfolio landlord for a buy-to-let mortgage application, your lender will then go through underwriting checks, and portfolio mortgage stress testing.

-Affordability checks ensure that your finances are stable and that you can afford to take out the lending.
+Affordability checks on a buy-to-let portfolio mortgage ensure that your finances are stable and that you can afford to take out the lending.